-If you are planning to apply Round 1 in the fall, but have not yet thought about why you want an MBA, taken the GMAT/GRE, researched schools, or evaluated your qualifications, please please please keep reading.
-And then get started!
+If you are planning to apply to business school in Round 1 in the fall but have not yet thought about why you want an MBA, taken the GMAT/GRE (if you need to do so), researched schools, or evaluated your qualifications, please, please, please keep reading.

 Those people are getting started now.

 My 28 years in this business have shown me that those who start the application process 9-12 months before they apply…

 - are more prepared for b-school when they arrive on campus.

 - are better equipped for the job/internship search that starts frequently before students even set foot on campus.